Argentine stocks rebound in Wall Street's wake

 Trade volume on Argentina's overall market was a moderate $40.3 million.
 Of active shares, 35 rose, 29 fell and 14 were unchanged.

-Rebounds were seen in stocks related to the oil industry, with Brazil's Petrobras APBR.BA (PETR4.SA: Cotización) rising nearly 11 percent to 70 pesos a share, and steel-tube maker Tenaris TENA.BA TS.N gaining 8.1 percent to 60 pesos.
-Continuación...
+Rebounds were seen in stocks related to the oil industry, with Brazil's Petrobras APBR.BA (PETR4.SA) rising nearly 11 percent to 70 pesos a share, and steel-tube maker Tenaris TENA.BA TS.N gaining 8.1 percent to 60 pesos.

+In contrast, Argentine bond prices steepened their losses as investors continued selling off riskier assets amid global market uncertainty, traders said.

+Argentine debt traded locally fell 2.5 percent on average in over-the-counter trade with losses seen again in peso-denominated 2038 Par paper, which shed 4 percent, according to the bid price ARPARP=RASL.